tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 ### Learn the basics of Git

 Git is one of the core tools that developers use daily.
 Watch the [Git Basics](https://git-scm.com/videos) introductory video series on the Git version control system.
-There are loads of information to absorb so don't feel overwhelmed by it all as long as you know how to `git clone`, `git add`, `git commit` and `git push` you will be all good.
+There is loads of information to absorb, but we only need to know a small amount of it for now.
+The main thing to learn is how to `git clone`, `git add`, `git commit` and `git push`.

 #### Video tutorial of a GitHub workflow using Visual Studio Code: